superpunchbrother/GettingandCleaningDataProject/README.md

 ### Introduction

-This my submission for the Getting and Cleaning Data course project.
+This is my submission for the Getting and Cleaning Data course project.

 ### Assignment: Getting and Cleaning Data Course Project